Rail Wars!: Light novels

 Rail Wars! began as a light novel series written by Takumi Toyoda, with illustrations by Vania 600.
-The first novel was published by Sohgeisha on January 16, 2012 under their Sohgeisha Clear Bunko imprint, and the last volume 20 of the original series was released on December 14, 2020.
+The first novel was published by Sohgeisha on January 16, 2012, under their Sohgeisha Clear Bunko imprint, and the last volume 20 of the original series was released on December 14, 2020.

 New Light novels

-A new series titled RAIL WARS!
-A introducing the main character of Daisuke Sakai was published in March 2021.
-The new illustrator for this series is Daito, known for his drawings of Armed High School Girls in the magazine MC ☆ Akushizu and on retail packages.
-The second volume will come out on January 20, 2022.
+Another series, titled Rail Wars!
+A, introducing the main character of Daisuke Sakai was published in March 2021.
+The illustrator for this series is Daito.
+The second volume came out on January 20, 2022.

 Light novel - side story

 A side story book called Exp Keishi ☆ Tropical Front! was published in early November 2021 and introduced the character of Yasushi Yasukuni.
 It takes place at the same time as the main series and is located on the Sagami Bay coast of Izu at Atami.
+The second side story was published in July 2022 and has to do with an AI discovered on a laptop in the Tokyo station lost and found.